310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 …Ahh!
 The call was cut off!
 S-Should I redial?

-…… … Urghh!
+…… ……Urghh!
 He isn’t picking up!
 Really, what was that about!?

 <th>(I don’t really understand, but I can't just do nothing about it, even if I am confused!)</th>